-Police say multiple shots fired at public school in Brazil
+Governor: 2 attackers kill 8, themselves at Brazil school

+SAO PAULO (AP) — The governor of Sao Paulo says two young men, wearing hoods and carrying several weapons, opened fire at a school in southern Brazil, killing eight people before taking their own lives.

-SAO PAULO (AP) — Police say multiple shots have been fired at a public school on the outskirts of Sao Paulo, Brazil’s largest city.
+Wednesday’s shooting happened in a public school in Suzano, a suburb of Sao Paulo, Brazil’s largest city.

-An official with the state’s public security ministry declined to say if there were victims at the shooting in the city of Suzano.
-Per agency policy, the spokeswoman asked her name not be used.

-Images broadcast by local television stations showed dozens of people outside the school, along with police and fire department vehicles.
+Gov. Joao Doria says the two attackers were believed to be between 20 and 25 years old.
+He says authorities don’t believe the two were former students.

+Doria says the dead included two teachers and six students, and several more people had been hospitalized after sustaining injuries.

 Most Read Nation & World Stories